Sogdia: Language

 The Sogdians spoke an Eastern Iranian language called Sogdian, closely related to Bactrian, Khwarazmian, and the Khotanese Saka language, widely spoken Eastern Iranian languages of Central Asia in ancient times.
 Sogdian was also prominent in the oasis city-state of Turfan in the Tarim Basin region of Northwest China (in modern Xinjiang).
 Judging by the Sogdian Bugut inscription of Mongolia written c.
 581, the Sogdian language was also an official language of the First Turkic Khaganate established by the Gokturks.

 Sogdian was written largely in three scripts: the Sogdian alphabet, the Syriac alphabet, and the Manichaean alphabet, each derived from the Aramaic alphabet, which had been widely used in both the Achaemenid and Parthian empires of ancient Iran.
+The script they used was based on the religion to which they belonged.
+Manichaeans used the Manichaean script while the Christians used the Syriac script.
+They both sometimes wrote in the Sogdian script.
 The Sogdian alphabet formed the basis of the Old Uyghur alphabet of the 8th century, which in turn was used to create the Mongolian script of the early Mongol Empire during the 13th century.
 Later in 1599, the Jurchen leader Nurhaci decided to convert the Mongolian alphabet to make it suitable for the Manchu people.

 The Yaghnobi people living in the Sughd province of Tajikistan still speak a descendant of the Sogdian language.
 Yaghnobi is largely a continuation of the medieval Sogdian dialect from the Osrushana region of the western Fergana Valley.
-The great majority of the Sogdian people assimilated with other local groups such as the Bactrians, Chorasmians, and in particular with Persians, and came to speak Persian.
-In 819, the Persians founded the Samanid Empire in the region.
+The great majority of the Sogdian people assimilated with other local groups such as the Bactrians, Chorasmians, and Persians, and came to speak Persian.
+In 819, the Persian speaking population founded the Samanid Empire in the region.
 They are among the ancestors of the modern Tajiks.
 Numerous Sogdian cognates can be found in the modern Tajik language, although the latter is a Western Iranian language.